 Iowa Sports Betting – Bet On Sports Legally In IA

-With PASPA out of the way now, Iowa is free to regulate sports betting within its borders, and they are stepping up to do just that.
-Lawmakers hope to see the state's new sports betting destinations launch in time for football season 2019.
-Football season is crucial to the sports wagering industry in any market, and Iowa's gaming regulators are well aware of this.
-To miss out on a football season is to kiss millions, if not billions, of dollars goodbye.
+Iowa launched eight domestic sportsbooks and an online sports wagering service in August of 2019, just in time for football season.
+Football season is crucial to the sports wagering industry in any market, and Iowa's gaming regulators were well aware of this.
+To miss out on a football season is to kiss tens of millions of dollars goodbye.
 Nobody wants to do that.

 Is Sports Betting Legal In Iowa?

-The law prohibits college prop bets but does allow betting on college teams and games.
-If additional legislation is ever presented to expand or change the existing sports betting regulations in Iowa, we will provide that information here.
-All future bills relevant to sports betting in Iowa that seek to expand and/or change the existing regulations will be monitored through our state bill tracker page.
+All current and future bills relevant to sports betting in Iowa that seek to expand and/or change the existing regulations will be monitored through our state-by-state bill tracker page.

 Sportsbooks That Legally Accept Iowa Residents

-Here we've provided a list of the best available sportsbooks accepting IA residents.
-These offshore betting sites have been in the business for years and accept wagers from millions of players.
-Each of them is licensed and regulated, or owned by a parent company with legitimate credentials.
-They are all operating legally within the industry and considered to be among the best legal sports betting options.
+Here, we've provided a list of the best online sportsbooks accepting IA residents.
+Each of these betting sites is operating legally within the industry through a recognized and respected governing jurisdiction and is considered to be among the best legal sports betting options.

-Each one of the sites listed in the table below has passed our rigorous inspection and are certified legitimate.
-Learn more from our USA sportsbooks reviews page or check them out for yourself by clicking on the links provided in the table.
+Learn more from our USA sportsbooks reviews page, or check these books out for yourself by clicking on the links provided below.

 |Site Name||Current Bonus||U.S.||Visit Site|